Quickstart ebuild guide

 Next, there are a series of variables.
 These tell Portage various things about the ebuild and package in question.

-of the ebuild, see EAPI usage and description.
+The EAPI of the ebuild, see EAPI usage and description.

-variable is set to a short description
+The DESCRIPTION variable is set to a short description

 of the package and its purpose.

-is a link to the package's homepage (remember to
+The HOMEPAGE is a link to the package's homepage (remember to

-include the URI scheme, for example https://
+include the URI scheme, for example https://).

-tells Portage the address to use for downloading
+The SRC_URI tells Portage the address to use for downloading

 the source tarball.
-Here, mirror://sourceforge/
+Here, mirror://sourceforge/ is a special

 notation meaning "any of the Sourceforge mirrors".

-is a read-only variable set by Portage which is the package's
+${P} is a read-only variable set by Portage which is the package's

-name and version — in this case, it would be ctags-5.5.4
+name and version — in this case, it would be ctags-5.5.4.

-(the GNU General Public License version 2
+The LICENSE is GPL-2+ (the GNU General Public License version 2

 or (at your option) any later version).

-variable tells Portage which slot this package installs to.
+The SLOT variable tells Portage which slot this package installs to.

-If you've not seen slots before, either just use "0"
+If you've not seen slots before, either just use "0" or read

 Slotting.

-variable is set to archs upon which this ebuild has been
+The KEYWORDS variable is set to archs upon which this ebuild has been

-keywords for newly written ebuilds — packages are not
+tested.
+We use ~ keywords for newly written ebuilds — packages are not

 committed straight to stable, even if they seem to work.

-See Keywording and stabilization for details.
+See Keywording concepts and policy for details.

 Build functions

-Next, a function named src_configure
+Next, a function named src_configure.
+Portage will call this

 function when it wants to configure the package.
 The econf

-function is a wrapper for calling ./configure
+function is a wrapper for calling ./configure.
+If for some reason

-, Portage will stop rather than trying to
+an error occurs in econf, Portage will stop rather than trying to

 continue with the install.

-function is called by Portage when it wants
+The src_install function is called by Portage when it wants

 to install the package.
 A slight subtlety here — rather than